C. Lee Buxton

 Charles Lee Buxton (October 14, 1904 – July 7, 1969) was an American gynecologist, professor at the Yale School of Medicine, and appellant in US Supreme Court case Griswold v.
 Connecticut.
-He best known as a birth control advocate and, along with Estelle Griswold, party to several legal cases that ultimately repealed Connecticut's Comstock laws and established a Constitutional right to privacy for married couples.
+He is best known as a birth control advocate and, along with Estelle Griswold, party to several legal cases that ultimately repealed Connecticut's Comstock laws and established a Constitutional right to privacy for married couples.

 Biography

 Buxton was born in Superior, Wisconsin, in 1904 to Edward Timothy Buxton, a lumber trader, and Lucinda Lee Buxton.
 He grew up in St. Paul, Minnesota, then attended Princeton University.
 Buxton graduated with an M.D. from the Columbia University College of Physicians and Surgeons in 1932.
 A specialist in female infertility, he joined the Columbia faculty in 1938.
 He became full professor in 1951, but moved to the Yale School of Medicine in 1953 when offered a position as chair of its Department of Obstetrics & Gynecology.
 At Yale, he was a fellow of Jonathan Edwards College.

 Buxton and his wife, Helen Rotch, had four children.